dangngocduc/flutter_paging/README.md

 </p>

 ---
-A new Flutter package for paging
+A Flutter package that supports pagination(load infinite) for ListView, GridView

 ### Demo